GawronDev/GawronDev/README.md

     <tr>
     <td><img width="2600" src="https://github.com/user-attachments/assets/2f943f26-a3aa-4bbb-9bbf-6dcecfbb16fb" /></td>
     <td>
-        <p>I am a 21-year-old computer science student specializing in web development, though I have a deep passion for all CS-related topics.
-Over the years, I have worked on several         commercial projects, gaining valuable experience in the process.
-Outside of the web, I have experience in app development, as well as robotics, JAVA, Rust, computer graphics,           3D modelling with Blender and server setup, network engineering. </p>
+        <p>I am currently in the sixth semester of my Bachelor’s degree in Computer Science at TU Dresden.
+I have experience working on both commercial web projects and personal projects in full-stack development and software engineering, particularly in Java.

+Over the past four years, I have contributed to a wide range of projects for commercial clients in the fields of medicine, law, and marketing.
+My responsibilities included designing user interfaces with tools like Figma, coding responsive websites using HTML, CSS, and JavaScript, and integrating external libraries such as Bootstrap, Tailwind, FullPage.js, and GSAP.
+I also handled performance optimization and search engine optimization (SEO).
+I also have experience with the MERN stack—building RESTful APIs with Node.js and Express, creating dynamic single-page applications with React, and working with NoSQL cloud services like Firebase, as well as CMS platforms like WordPress.

+In addition to web development, I have hands-on experience with electronics, CAD software and microcontrollers.
+Earlier this year, I co-founded <b>Assemlab</b>, a startup focused on making computer architecture and electronics more accessible through a hands-on 8-bit computer learning kit.</p>
     </td>
     </tr>
 </table>